openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 #.
 Send the email address to the edX media team at ``media@edx.org``.

-   On receipt, the media team adds the Gmail address to your YouTube account and gives the account administrative privileges.
+   On receipt, the media team adds the Gmail address to your YouTube CMS account and gives the account administrative privileges.
 This process results in an activation message that is sent to your CMSmanager Gmail account.
 Access to the CMS account is not provided until activation is complete.

 3. Check the Gmail account for the activation message from YouTube.
 These messages are typically routed to the Gmail "Social" inbox.